cdupont/CorentinDupont-WebPage/blog/posts/2014-09-23-Nomyx-Language.md

 Welcome to this tutorial on the Nomyx Language!
 Don't forget to first watch the [introductory video](http://vimeo.com/58265498) and [GUI presentation](2014-09-23-first-Nomyx-tutorial.html).
+The rules are based on Haskell, which you can learn some basics [here](http://www.haskell.org/haskellwiki/Haskell).
 During this tutorial we'll go through the examples in the file [Examples.hs](http://www.nomyx.net:8000/html/Language-Nomyx-Examples.html), that will allow us to introduce smoothly all the concepts of Nomyx.
 You can test and submit all the rules proposed here in the [online game](http://www.nomyx.net:8000/Nomyx), by creating a new game of your own.